1. About ticagrelor

-It's a good idea to mention to the doctor or nurse that you're taking a blood thinner.
+It's a good idea to mention to the doctor or nurse that you're taking an antiplatelet medicine.

 Will it affect my fertility?

-There's no clear evidence to suggest that taking ticagrelor will reduce fertility in either men or women.
+There's no evidence to suggest that taking ticagrelor reduces fertility in either men or women.

 Will it affect my sex life?

 Ticagrelor will not affect your sex life.